IRG

 6. World Citizenship

-measures the company’s actions, presence, leadership in key national and international fora; addressing globally/regionally/ locally sustainable and innovative themes for societal/industry well-being; becoming a thought-leader and sought after partner/advisor.
+measures the company’s actions, presence, leadership in key national and international fora; addressing globally/regionally/ locally innovative themes for societal/industry well-being; becoming a thought-leader and sought after partner/advisor.

 7. Media Strength